smallstep/step-kms-plugin/README.md

 For local development and testing, Azure CLI credentials are used if no authentication environment variables are set.

+These are the Azure RBAC role actions used by `step-kms-plugin`:

 ```
-GetKey
-CreateKey
-Sign
+Key Vault Crypto Officer
+Key Vault Secrets Officer
+Key Vault Certificates Officer
 ```

 Notes:
+* It is recommended to restrict permissions to the vaults that you will use `step-kms-plugin` with.
 * Azure has several built-in [RBAC roles for Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli#azure-built-in-roles-for-key-vault-data-plane-operations).
-* You can restrict permissions to the vaults that you will use `step-kms-plugin` with.

 ### Google Cloud KMS

 To authenticate, be sure you have installed [the `gcloud` CLI](https://cloud.google.com/sdk/docs/install) and have [configured Google Cloud application default credentials](https://developers.google.com/accounts/docs/application-default-credentials) in your local environment, eg. by running `gcloud auth application-default login`.

+The following Cloud KMS permissions may be required for `step-kms-plugin`:

 ```
+cloudkms.cryptoKey.create
 cloudkms.cryptoKeyVersions.create
 cloudkms.cryptoKeyVersions.get
 cloudkms.cryptoKeyVersions.useToDecrypt